Filtered formal groups, Cartier duality, and derived algebraic geometry: Filtrations in the spectral setting

 \section{Filtrations in the spectral setting}

-In Section \ref{deformationofGm} an interpretation of the HKR filtration on Hochshild homology was given in terms of a degeneration of $\widehat{\GG_m}$ to $\widehat{\GG_a}$.
-Moreover, this was expressed as an example of the deformation to the normal cone construction of section \ref{deformationsection}.
+In Section~\ref{deformationofGm}, an interpretation of the HKR filtration on Hochschild homology was given in terms of a degeneration of $\widehat{\GG_m}$ to $\widehat{\GG_a}$.
+Moreover, this was expressed as an example of the deformation to the normal cone construction of Section~\ref{deformationsection}.

-In Section \ref{liftsofourshittosphere}, we further saw that these $\formalgroup$-Hochshchild homology theories may be lifted beyond the integral setting.
+In Section~\ref{sec9}, we further saw that these $\formalgroup$-Hochschild homology theories may be lifted beyond the integral setting.
 A natural question then arises: do the filtrations come along for the ride as well?
-Namely, does there exist a filtration on $\on{THH}^{\formalgroup}(-)$ which recovers upon base-changing along $R^{un}_{\formalgroup} \to k$, the filtered object corresponding to $HH^{\formalgroup}(-)$?
+Namely, does there exist a filtration on $\on{THH}^{\formalgroup}(-)$ which recovers the filtered object corresponding to $\on{HH}^{\formalgroup}(-)$ upon base changing along $R^{\un}_{\formalgroup} \to k$?

 We will not seek to answer this question here.
-However we do give a reason why some negative results might be expected.
+However, we do give a reason why some negative results might be expected.
 As mentioned in the introduction, many of the constructions do work integrally.
-For example, one can talk about the deformation to the normal cone $Def_{\filstack}(\formalgroup)$ of an arbitrary formal group over $\Spec \Z$.
-If we apply this to $\widehat{\GG_m}$ we obtain a degeneration of the formal multiplicative group to the formal additive group.
-We let $Def_{\filstack}(\widehat{\GG_m})^{\vee}$ the Cartier dual, as in section \ref{filteredformalgroupsection}.
-In \cite{scheme} the Cartier dual to $\widehat{\GG_m}$ is described to be $\Spec(Int(\Z))$, the spectrum of the ring of integer valued polynomials on $\Z$.
-Moreover it is shown that $ B \Spec(Int(\Z))$ is the affinization of $S^1$, hence one can recover (integral) Hochshild homology mapping out of this.
+For example, one can talk about the deformation to the normal cone $\Def_{\filstack}(\formalgroup)$ of an arbitrary formal group over $\Spec(\Z)$.
+If we apply this to $\widehat{\GG_m}$, we obtain a degeneration of the formal multiplicative group to the formal additive group.
+We let $\Def_{\filstack}(\widehat{\GG_m})^{\vee}$ be the Cartier dual, as in Section~\ref{filteredformalgroupsection}.
+In \cite{scheme}, the Cartier dual to $\widehat{\GG_m}$ is described to be $\Spec(\on{Int}(\Z))$, the spectrum of the ring of integer-valued polynomials on $\Z$.
+Moreover, it is shown that $ B \Spec(\on{Int}(\Z))$ is the affinization of $S^1$; hence one can recover (integral) Hochshild homology from this.

-Let us suppose there exists a lift of $Def(\widehat{\GG_m})^{\vee}$ to the sphere spectrum, which we shall denote by $Def^{\Sph}(\widehat{\GG_m})^{\vee}$.
-This would allow us to define a mapping stack in the $\infty$-category $sStk_{\filstack}$ of spectral stacks over the spectral variant of $\filstack$.
+Let us suppose there exists a lift of $\Def(\widehat{\GG_m})^{\vee}$ to the sphere spectrum, which we will denote by $\Def^{\Sph}(\widehat{\GG_m})^{\vee}$.
+This would allow us to define a mapping stack in the $\infty$-category $\sStk_{\filstack}$ of spectral stacks over the spectral variant of $\filstack$.
 By the results of \cite{geometryofilt}, this comes equipped with a filtration on its cohomology, which we would like to think of as recovering topological Hochschild homology.